Jman420/menrva/PORTABLE_DEV_ENV.md

   - Follow the Installer Wizard
   - On 'Updates and other software' check 'Install third-party software for ...'
   - IMPORTANT : On 'Installation type' select 'Something else'
-  - Setup Swap, Root & Home partitions as necessary
   - RECOMMENDED : Partition order on disk should be EFI, Swap, Root at beginning of disk; Home at end of disk
   - RECOMMENDED : Swap partition equal to expected Max RAM (32GB)
   - RECOMMENDED : Root partition must support OS and Installed Apps (100GB)
+  - Setup Swap, Root & Home partitions as necessary
   - IMPORTANT : Ensure that your USB Device is selected for 'Device for boot loader installation'
   - Complete the Installer Wizard

-## Launching the OS from VirtualBox
+## Setting up OS Virtual Machine
   - Run VirtualBox
   - Create a New VM for the appropriate OS (this is our USB-OS VM)
   - Setup the System Settings as usual